DEploid-dev/DEploid/README.md

 If you use `dEploid` in your work, please cite the program:

 Zhu, J. S. J. A. Garcia G. McVean.
-(2017) Deconvoluting multiple infections in *Plasmodium falciparum* from high throughput sequencing data. *bioRxiv* 099499. doi: https://doi.org/10.1101/099499
+(2017) Deconvolution of multiple infections in *Plasmodium falciparum* from high throughput sequencing data. *Bioinformatics* btx530. doi: https://doi.org/10.1093/bioinformatics/btx530.